Blog

 Harold Porter Botanical Gardens

-The Harold Porter Botanical Garden in Betty’s Bay covers almost 200 hectares of land within the Kogelberg Biosphere Reserve.
-The garden is internationally recognised as a conservation biosphere in the beautiful Overberg and is one of SANBI’s National Botanical Gardens.
-Other than offering a moni...
+The Harold Porter National Botanical Garden in Betty’s Bay spans almost 200 hectares of land within the Kogelberg Biosphere Reserve.
+Besides providing a monitored conservation project, Harold Porter National Botanical Garden is a haven for outdoor enthusiasts.
+Enjoy magnificent views of the Kogelb...

 View Profile